ctavan/uuid-js/README.md

 UUID.fromTime( time, last ); // Generate a V1 empty TimeUUID from a Date object (Ex: new Date().getTime() )

-UUID.firstUUIDForTime( time ); // Same as fromTime but first sequence
+UUID.firstFromTime( time ); // Same as fromTime but first sequence

-UUID.lastUUIDForTime( time ); // Same as fromTime but last sequence
+UUID.lastFromTime( time ); // Same as fromTime but last sequence

 UUID.fromURN( strId ); // Generate a UUID object from string